What’s the difference between the All-Clad HA1 and All-Clad Essentials collections? Is HA1 worth the higher price?

 For most home cooks, I recommend the Essentials collection over HA1.
 It’s made of the same materials and performs similarly, but it has more comfortable handles and costs less.
 Since all non-stick cookware, regardless of brand, wears out and needs to be replaced eventually, don’t spend more than necessary.

-If you’re ready to buy or just want to learn more, both collections are available on All-Clad.com (HA1, Essentials) and Amazon (HA1, Essentials).
+If you’re ready to buy or just want to learn more, both collections are available on All-Clad.com (HA1, Essentials – Use code PRUDENT15 at checkout on All-Clad.com for 15% off) and Amazon (HA1, Essentials).

 Related Topics